sky-chaser-high/adobe-illustrator-scripts/README.md

 It is not necessary to select a line.

 ### Notes
+Only one line can be copied.
+Multiple lines are not supported.
 In the case of copyLineDown.js, when copying the last line, a new line is added to work around a bug.
 If you are using version 2020 or earlier, you will not be able to enter keyboard input after running the script.
 If you want to enter text, you must click with the mouse.